snd/hinoki/README.md

   // for xs and count.
   // it saw that `count` isn't already in `lifetime` so it called
   // the factory for `count`.
-  console.log(meanOfSquares, lifetime.meanOfSquares)
+  // to make meanOfSquares we first need to make count console.log(meanOfSquares, lifetime.meanOfSquares)

   // the factory for count was called only once even though its